leonzwrx/linux-setup-scripts/documentation/post-install-configs_all.md

 ```
 # Post-Install guide [Setup/Configuration]

-_UPDATED April 2025_
+_UPDATED August 2025_

 This document is my basic checklist for configuring and customizing my Linux distros after a fresh install as well as any additional configs

+### Actual setup
+- Follow standard install procedure with partitioning setup to allow timeshift btrfs snapshots, for example [use this guide](https://www.youtube.com/watch?v=_zC4S7TA1GI&t=309s)
+- Configure zram as well

 ## Following first boot:
+**DISPLAY MANGER**
-- If there are display/login manager issues, likely culprit is video drivers, especially NVIDIA:
+If there are display/login manager issues, few culprits:
-- Follow separate procedure to bind it to `vfio-pci` driver if that GPU will be passed through
+    - If using NVIDIA, then it's likely video drivers.
+    - SDDM might behave weird due to theming incompatibility with Qt versioning with older themes.
+There might be errors complaning about theme's `.qml` files
+        - If so, it's best to avoid copying themes into `/usr/share/sddm/themes` and to just install sddm themes from official repos such as `sddm-theme-maui`- or `sddm-theme-elarun`.
+Various qt5 and qt6 dependencies are bundled together in a package `kde-config-sddm` if necessary

-- Verify video card drivers' function with tools like `glxinfo`, `mangohud`, `cpu-x`, `radeontop`, `vulkaninfo`, `vkcube` if using AMD card or `nvtop`, `nvidia-smi` if using NVIDIA card
+- Verify video card drivers' function with tools like `glxinfo`, `mangohud`, `cpu-x`, `radeontop`, `vulkaninfo`, `vkcube` if using AMD card or `nvtop`,
-- Set up Timeshift and use BTRFS and take an initial snapshot
-- Make changes to `/etc/fstab` and verify all storage is mounted
 - Make sure essentials are set up, working, and DE/WM functions are operational
 - Set up git and GitHub
 	- Add new machine's SSH keys to GitHub